 Beverly Kovach, Vice President

 Beverly A. Kovach, MN began her early childhood profession upon founding Little Learners Lodge in 1977.
 She eventually transitioned from her family therapy work to train and consult with early childhood centers full time.
 Beverly currently serves as Vice President of Pikler Fund USA and is endorsed by Anna Tardos to train in the Piklerain Approach.
 She also serves as teacher trainer for Resources for Infant Educarers (RIE) Associate and Montessori (0-3).
 Beverly has authored several books relating to infant and toddler care including BEING WITH BABIES and BEING WITH BABIES AND TODDLERS.
-Her specialty involves consulting and mentoring Infant and Toddler caregivers who work in centers.
+Her specialty involves consulting and mentoring Infant and Toddler caregivers who work in center.

 Larissa Nielson J.D.